junlabucsd/napari-mm3/docs/user-manual.md

 **Parameters**

 * `TIFF_source` needs to be specified to indicate how the script should look for TIFF metadata.
-Choices are `elements` and `nd2ToTIFF`.
+Choices are `elements`, `nd2ToTIFF`, and `other`. `elements` indicates that the TIFFs came from nikon elements. `nd2ToTIFF` indicates that TIFF files were exported by our [nd2ToTIFF](#0-generating-a-tiff-stack) script.
+Finally, `other` indicates that the subsequent scripts should simply read in information from TIFF names.
 * `channel_width`, `channel_separation`, and `channel_detection_snr`, which are used to help find the channels.
 * `channel_length_pad` and `channel_width_pad` will increase the size of your channel slices.
+* `phase_plane` is the postfix of the channel which contains the phase images
-* `t_end` : Will only analyze images up to this time point.
+* `start time`, `end time` : Will only analyze images up to this time point.
 Useful for debugging.

+**Outputs**

+* Stacked TIFFs through time for each channel (colors saved in separate stacks).
+These are saved to the `channels/` subfolder in the analysis directory.
+* Metadata for each TIFF in a Python dictionary.
+These are saved as `TIFF_metadata.pkl` and `.txt`.
+The pickle file is read by subsequent scripts, the text file is simply for the user (true of all metadata files).
+* Channel masks for each FOV.
+These are saved as `channel_masks.pkl` and `.txt`.
+A Python dictionary that records the location of the channels in each FOV.
+Is a nested dictionaries of FOVs and then channel peaks.
+The final values are 4 pixel coordinates, ((y1, y2), (x1, x2)).
+* Time table for all time points and FOVs.
+These are saved as `time_table.pkl` and `.txt`.
+A Python dictionary by FOV which maps the actual time (elapsed seconds since the start of the experiment) each nominal time point was taken.
+* crosscorrs.pkl and .txt : Python dictionary that contains image correlation value for channels over time.
+Used to guess if a channel is full or empty.
+Same structure as channel_masks.

 The working directory now contains:
 ```